 The benefactor of Yale University, Elihu Yale, after whom the university was named, made his fortune as an employee of the East India Company.
 Born in Boston in 1649, Yale moved with his family to England when he was three years old.
 After completing his school education, he joined the East India Company and was posted at Fort St. George, the company's headquarter in Madras, India.

-Towards the end of his life, he remembered America, the country of his birth, and donated a good sum to the Collegiate School of Connecticut, which recognized his gift by renaming itself after him, and became Yale College.
+Towards the end of his life, he remembered America, the country of his birth, and donated a good sum to the Collegiate School of Connecticut, which recognized his gift by renaming itself after him—thus, the Yale College came into being.
 Yale died in 1721 and was buried at the churchyard of the parish church of St Giles’ Church, Wales..
 He himself wrote the epitaph inscribed on his tomb:

 Born in America, in Europe bred